-- NURS 3060 Special Topics in Nursing 1 to 5 credit hours Prerequisite: Permission of faculty.
-An intensive study of an aspect of nursing care. - NURS 3070 Health Care Issues of Vulnerable Populations in the U.S. 3-0-3 Also offered as AFAM 3070.
+NURS 3070 Health Care Issues of Vulnerable Populations in the U.S. 3-0-3 Also offered as AFAM 3070.
 Prerequisite: SOCI 1101 or SOCI 1160 or permission of the instructor.
 Course is open to all majors.
 An examination of the historical, cultural, social, and political issues that render certain populations in the U.S. vulnerable to ill health.
 The course utilizes appropriate theories to study these issues, with emphasis on ameliorating the health of vulnerable populations.
 It will examine issues related to health care access and policies and program developed to reduce rinks of disease and injury.
 It is also designed to raise an awareness of the disparities in health among certain groups, including the poor, ethnic minorities, high-risk women and children, the homeless, and uninsured and underinsured, among others.

-NURS 3110 Basic Concepts of Holistic Nursing Care

-Prerequisites: Successful completion of the core and admission to the nursing major.
+NURS 3110 Basic Concepts of Holistic Nursing Care 3-6-6 Prerequisites: Successful completion of all core courses, Regents' Testing Program, and admission to the College of Nursing.
+Co-requisites: NURS 3130, NURS 3100, and NURS 3100K.
 Serves as a foundation for utilization of basic concepts, skills, and techniques of nursing practice.
 Emphasizes health history and assessment, nursing problem solving, cognitive and psychomotor skills, and safety of client and health care provider.
+3-0-3